FlagOpen/FlagPerf/training/benchmarks/qwen1.5_MoE/megatron_pai/README.md

 >
 > Routing mechanism, with shared and routing experts

+In terms of model structure, Qwen1.5-MoE introduces a specially designed MoE architecture, optimizes the MoE layer configuration in the existing transformer block, including using 64 finegrained experts, improving the initialization process, and introducing a new Flexible routing mechanism.
+In particular, the finegrained experts technology generates more experts by dividing the FFN layer, allowing Qwen1.5-MoE to effectively enhance the model's computing power without increasing the number of parameters.

 - Performance

 Detailed evaluation results are reported in this [blog](https://qwenlm.github.io/blog/qwen-moe/)

+- Details

+*的*

 ## 数据准备